foundersandcoders/coursebook/src/learn/DOTNET/index.md

 ```
-you now have a very simple api built in dotnet
+you now have a very simple api built in .NET
 ## Using Swagger to test controllers

 make sure your terminal is inside the api directory then use